bicarbon8/aft-core/README.md

         /**
          * the `should(expectation, options)` function
          * checks any specified `ITestCaseHandlerPlugin`
-         * implementations to ensure the test should
+         * and `IDefectHandlerPlugin` implementations
-         * be run.
-It will then report to any
+         * to ensure the test should be run.
+It will then
-         * `ILoggingPlugin` implementations with a
+         * report to any `ILoggingPlugin` implementations
-         * `TestResult` indicating the success, failure
+         * with a `TestResult` indicating the success,
-         * or skipped status
+         * failure or skipped status
          */
         await should(() => expect(feature.performAction()).toBe('result of action'),
         {